snaoto/snaoto.github.io/_posts/2021-08-17-new_papers.md

 ---
 layout: post
-title: "Two new papers published"
+title: "Two new papers published from Oikos and Japanese Journal of Ecology"
 ---

-Excited to share that my website has been and launched!!